rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v0.9.0.md

 ```bash
 $ terraform apply -refresh-only
 ```
-This will read the remote state of the resources and migrate the local Terraform state to the latest beta version.
+This will read the remote state of the resources and migrate the local Terraform state to the v0.9.0 version.

 ## Upgrade issues
-When upgrading to the latest beta release you may encounter one or more of the following issues.
+When upgrading to the v0.9.0 release you may encounter one or more of the following issues.

 ### polaris_azure_exocompute
 Replacing the `subscription_id` field with the `cloud_account_id` field will result in the `polaris_azure_exocompute`